 What would cross your mind if someone said to you that there is evidence suggesting a linkage between the formation of cancer and the amount of protein you consume.
 Would you get scared?
-Would you stop consuming protein?
+Would protein suddenly disappear from your diet?
 Would you believe it?
 For the majority of our lives, most of us have been told that it is necessary to consume ample amounts of protein.
-While protein is necessary in maintaing a healthy balanced diet, there has been research conducted that suggests that different types of proteins have different effects on the body.
-This research suggests that there are such things as good proteins, and bad proteins.
+While protein is necessary in maintaining fine fettle, there is research that suggests that different types of proteins have different effects on the body, claiming that there are such things as good proteins, and bad proteins.

 However, have you ever considered how much protein you consume in one day?
 Have you ever though about what kinds of protein you are consuming?
 Do you presume that the types of proteins you consume have anything to do with your over well-being?
 Is there such thing as too much protein?
 Could the quantity and quality of protein you consume inevitably promote a certain disease in your body; a certain type of cancer perhaps?

-To truly understand what Dr. Campbell did, you must first understand the stages of cancer development.
-It’s not like you wake up one morning and you have a full blown tumor, there are several different stages in cancer development.
+To truly understand Dr. Campbell’s research, you must first understand the stages of cancer development.
+It’s not like you wake up one morning and have a full blown tumor, there are several different stages in cancer development.

-Stage 1 Initiation: Different kinds of cancers are caused by a variety of different things such as genetics or high exposure to carcinogens.
+Stage 1 Initiation: Various forms of cancer are caused by a variety of contrasting factors such as genetics or high exposure to carcinogens.
 The research Dr. Campbell conducted had to do more-so with carcinogens than it did with genetics, so I’m going to focus on explaining carcinogens.
 Carcinogens are toxins that are present in everyday life such as BPA in plastic.
-While these toxins may ultimately cause tumor formation, they must first be turned on or activated by an enzyme in your cell, which is a process that isn’t very common.
-In other words, these toxins do not always get metabolized by enzymes.
+While these toxins may ultimately cause tumor formation, they must first be turned on or activated by an enzyme in your cell, which is a process that is quite uncommon.
 We are exposed to so many different toxins on a day to day basis, it’s a good thing that our bodies work this way because if they didn’t, a lot more of us would develop cancer at a rapid rate.
-Anyway, so this toxin is essentially activated in our cells right?
-This activation makes it able to attack and bind to our DNA.
+Anyway, once the toxin is activated in our cells, it is able to bind to DNA.
 Once it binds, it damages the DNA and when these cells are replicated, they replicate with the same damaged DNA.
 This means that you now have more “bad” cells, which continue to divide and divide until you have a cluster of cancerous cells.
 Below is a diagram straight from The China Study explaining cancer initiation.
 The AF or alfatoxin represents the toxin or carcinogen Dr. Campbell used in his experiments.

 Stage 2: Promotion: Promotion is essentially the development of a tumor.
 This process can take up to several years to occur in humans.
 Right after initiation, microscopic cell clusters form on the outside of the cell.
 These little cells are known as foci, and they will eventually become tumor cells.
 In order for a tumor to grow, the cancerous cells need promoters.
 Promoters are dietary factors that essentially promote growth.
 There are also things known as anti-promoters that prevent the cell from growing.
 If you have more promoters than anti-promoters you have cancer.
 If the proper needs of a cancer cell are not met, they will not grow.
 So let’s think of some promoters.
 What do you think cancer likes?
 Things like junk food, cigarettes, and chemicals?
 You got it!
 However, if you give cancer cells whole grains, fruits, veggies, vitamins and minerals, they will not grow because these are considered anti-promoters.